-2. Japan's Participation in the EISCAT Scientific Association (4) with the Construction of the Second Svalbard IS Antenna Following (28), we have changed the turn of the two paragraphs and put them in order of time
+2 Japan's Participation in the EISCAT Scientific Association with the Construction of the Second Svalbard IS Antenna

 In August1992 Professor Oguti and Dr. Fujii visited the place of the candidate site of SIR, Ny Ålesund, accompanied by Professor Brekke and Dr. Truls Hansen.
-At that time STEL still pursued the independent SIR project.(34,16) After having carefully observed the site, Professor Oguti and Dr. Fujii realized various difficulties in the construction and running of SIR,(17) e.g., rather severe regulation to reduce any impact on the natural environment(35, 18) that would certainly make the construction of the active antenna difficult.
-The following intensive discussion with Brekke can be marked an epoch when Japan seriously started to consider to cooperate with the(19) EISCAT Scientific Association(4), instead of trying to realize the own independent SIR initiative at Svalbard.(19) On the very next day Professor Oguti already stated to Brekke and the dean of the University of Tromsø to incorporate the Japan's project with the EISCAT proposal.
-Indeed, in November 1992 Professor Matuura on behalf of STEL informed Professor Brekke with an official letter that STEL was thinking of changing its future proposal such that Japan would primarily participate in EISCAT Longyearbyen radar plan with Japanese in-kind contribution to the construction of the second parabolic antenna dish.(20) We later learned that there had been some skepticism in the EISCAT community about how technically the EISCAT membership could be expanded outside Europe(13).
-Actually, there were various practical difficulties for Japan's participation in the EISCAT Scientific Association(4) such as how to make large investments in foreign countries retaining ownership, continuous financing through different fiscal years, etc(13).
+At that time STEL still pursued the independent SIR project.
+After having carefully observed the site, Professor Oguti and Dr. Fujii realized various difficulties in the construction and running of SIR, e.g., rather severe regulation to reduce any impact on the natural environment that would certainly make the construction of the active antenna difficult.
+The following intensive discussion with Brekke can be marked an epoch when Japan seriously started to consider to cooperate with the EISCAT Scientific Association, instead of trying to realize the own independent SIR initiative at Svalbard.
+On the very next day Professor Oguti already stated to Brekke and the dean of the University of Tromsø to incorporate the Japan's project with the EISCAT proposal.
+Indeed, in November 1992 Professor Matuura on behalf of STEL informed Professor Brekke with an official letter that STEL was thinking of changing its future proposal such that Japan would primarily participate in EISCAT Longyearbyen radar plan with Japanese in-kind contribution to the construction of the second parabolic antenna dish.
+We later learned that there had been some skepticism in the EISCAT community about how technically the EISCAT membership could be expanded outside Europe.
+Actually, there were various practical difficulties for Japan's participation in the EISCAT Scientific Association such as how to make large investments in foreign countries retaining ownership, continuous financing through different fiscal years, etc.